As part of our campaign with Technicians Make it Happen, we're sharing how talented technicians make our amazing artworks possible.

 What is your role within Artichoke?

 As part of The Media Workshop, we were commissioned by Artichoke and the City of London Corporation to develop a unique, spatialised audio visual installation around the themes of women, work and power.
-This immersive installation, called Hidden Voices, PROCESSIONS in the City, took place on 20th October, 2018.
+This immersive installation took place on Saturday 20 October 2018.

 My role initially involved working alongside Artichoke to research and gather audio materials relating to the theme of women, work and power in the Aldgate and East End areas.
 My audio sources included archive oral histories and contemporary recordings.
 The visuals were developed collaboratively with The Media Workshop team once the audio piece had taken shape, and consisted of sound-responsive digital ‘threads’, creating projected matrices of light.

-What is Hidden Voices, PROCESSIONS in the City?
+What was Hidden Voices, PROCESSIONS in the City?

 As a digital artist, my chosen medium exists within the sphere of technology.
 The creative process is very collaborative, working alongside extremely skilled artist-technicians who intimately understand digital technology.
 I think because of my age and training I have a good working insight of all sorts of processes but not necessarily the very specialised skills shared by my colleagues.
 Although I often might be the lead in a creative sense, I always work with technicians and artists to translate those ideas into reality.
 In my specific digital art practice I have a working knowledge of the technologies used but I always work with people with specialist talents who contribute to and facilitate the delivery of that art.